 Re-Homing a Greyhound

 Greyhound Crossroads takes any greyhound in for any reason.
 We do NOT take other breeds, greyhound mixes or Italian Greyhounds.
-If you adopted your greyhound from us, you signed a contract that legally requires you to return the dog to us rather than giving it away, selling it or dropping it at a shelter.
-If you did not originally adopt your greyhound from us we will still take it.
-We will need to know where you got your greyhound so we can update that adoption group and get permission to rehome the greyhound.
-If you originally adopted from another local group it is better to return the dog to the group you adopted it from, if they are still in business.
-If you found a greyhound, we will help identify it and get it back to it's owner or find it a new home.
+If you adopted your greyhound from us, you signed a contract that legally requires you to return the dog to us, rather than giving it away, selling it or dropping it at a shelter.
+If you did not originally adopt your greyhound from us, we will still take it.
+We will need to know where you got your greyhound, so we can update that adoption group and get permission to rehome the greyhound.
+If you originally adopted from another local group, it is better to return the dog to the group you adopted it from, if they are still in business.
+If you found a greyhound, we will help identify it and get it back to its' owner or find it a new home.

 The decision to give up a family member is a big one that most people take very seriously.
 We hope this page helps you make the best decision for you and the greyhound you are thinking about returning.
 There are some good reasons to re-home a dog and some that are not.
 You may find our choices of the best reasons surprising.
 These are NOT in any particular order.